MunasheMuk2/StackSmartGuide/README.md

 - [If else statements](https://www.shecodes.io) - Used to Access Properties Inside an Object for If Else Statements
 - [VSCode](https://code.visualstudio.com/)  Used as the main code editor
 - [GitHub](https://github.com/) code host for the site
+- [W3schools](https://www.w3schools.com/howto/howto_js_accordion.asp) - Used to assist with how to make a collapsable accordion.
 - Code institute tutorials for understanding how to access elements in the DOM through JavaScript
 ---